 Happy Halloween!
-I usually don’t post on Sunday, but today is a special bonus day for you and I don’t have just one recipe for you, I have 4.
+I usually don’t post on Sunday, but today is a special bonus day with dinner, dips, and dessert.
+I don’t have just one recipe for you, I have 4.
 These 4 recipes were part of a family get together that Unilever helped me do.
 For more details and to enter the giveaway they have provided, hop on over to my giveaway page.
 Three of the recipes are from the cookbook Unilever provided me.

 First, we have Mini English Muffin Pizzas for ya.
 This is something I enjoyed growing up.
 My mom would frequently make these mini English muffin pizzas for a quick dinner.
 We had a great assortment of topping and everyone was able to customize their pizza and get involved in making dinner.

 I had a bunch of toppings.
 Also, I found some cute mini pepperoni at my local store that were perfect for these mini pizza.
 I purchased some diced ham in the refrigerated section at the store too.
 Then I also included salami cut in to strips, olive slices, mushrooms, pineapple tidbits, green pepper, and onion.